How to Get Into Duke University Fuqua School of Business

 Fuqua Curriculum

-The Fuqua core curriculum begins with a three-day orientation, followed by a month-long summer introductory semester featuring three core courses that are intended to immerse students in the program.
+The Fuqua core curriculum begins with a three-day orientation, followed by a four-week summer introductory semester featuring three core courses that are intended to immerse students in the program.
 The first year continues with six-week terms that allow for additional electives in preparation for summer internships.
 Additionally, students can place out of the core curriculum and start taking electives as early as the first term.
 Fuqua’s core courses explore such topics as marketing, finance, leadership, and accounting, and the program offers more than 100 electives.

 A Fuqua student and former Stratus client told us, “I have been surprised by how academic Fuqua is!
 Professors tend to be more research/academic oriented compared to peer schools in larger cities where professors might be practicing professionals in large organizations.”